Feedback

 Please enter these values as shown above, then click Add Device.

-10. When the device has been successfully provisioned, the device window should appear, displaying the GPS data being sent from the device, as well as some other parameters.
+9. The device window should appear, displaying the GPS data being sent from the device, as well as some other parameters.

 Thingy:91